DevMohamed501/gm-validate/README.md

 import gm from "gm-validate";
 ```

+## In this version will use " new " keyword

 ### Create required validation schema for validate input data

-## In this version will use new keyword

 ```javascript
 import gm, { schema, useValidate } from "gm-validate";